opensearch-project/sql/sql-odbc/README.md

 ### Windows

-1. Run the `.msi` installer to install the Open Distro for Elasticsearch SQL ODBC Driver.
+1. Run the `.msi` installer to install the OpenSearch SQL ODBC Driver.
 2. [Test connection](./docs/user/windows_configure_dsn.md) using ODBC Data Source Administrator.

 To use the driver with Tableau: